 As the snow stacks up in the hills, so does the test gear in the Off-Piste Mag shop.
-The latest new tech for testing is the new Dynafit TLT Speedfit binding.
+The latest new tech for testing is the Dynafit TLT Speedfit binding.

 Dynafit TLT Speedfit vs Speed

-The new Dynafit TLT Speedfit and TLT Speed bindings are functionally the same.
+The Dynafit TLT Speedfit and TLT Speed bindings are functionally the same.
 The difference between the two models is in materials and release values.
 The Speedfit uses steel in the toe unit, the Speed uses aluminum and weighs in 25 grams lighter per pair.
 Both models have a fixed vertical release value estimated at 8, while the rotational heel release is adjustable – 5-10 for Speedfit and 6-12 for the Speed.

 The Speed models are dedicated touring bindings for skiers less concerned about the latest tech and more concerned about simple reliability.
 Think fewer moving parts and ease of use.
 Although we did not use brakes for our testing, brakes are available for both the Speedfit and Speed.

 It’s nice to see simplicity playing a role in design, nonetheless the devil’s advocate might counter, “Why would you leave improved safety and release reliability behind?”
-Well, the luddite might reply, “I’ve skied the basic edition for more than a decade without feeling the need for added technology; why start now?”
+Well, the luddite replies, “I’ve skied the basic edition for more than a decade without feeling the need for added technology; why start now?”

 How Does the Dynafit Speedfit Binding Work

 (Updated November 2019) With a full season of touring with the Dynafit Speedfit under my belt, I have settled into its nuances and have a few observations worth sharing.